sarahcarey/McDaniel_lab_cluster/array_jobs.md

 sample_name=`echo $input_aln | cut -d '.' -f 2`
 ````

-If instead we want to remove the “.fa” (sometimes file names don’t have the same number of delimiters) we could use the _rev_ command like so:
+If instead we want to remove the “.fa” (sometimes file names don’t have the same number of delimiters) we could use _rev_ like so:

 ```{r analysis, results="markup"}
 sample_name=`echo $input_aln | rev | cut -d '.' -f 2- | rev`